prisma/specs/photonjs/README.md

   - Spec: Unknown ❔
   - Implementation: Unknown ❔

-This spec describes the Photon Javascript API
+This spec describes the Prisma Client Javascript API

 > Note: the spec is currently being re-written.
 While this is ongoing, you can find an archive of old thoughts and notes in the `archive` folder.
 This folder will be deleted when this spec rewrite is complete.